 - Is there camping/lodging near Deadhorse/Prudhoe Bay?

 Camping in this area is particularly dangerous AND illegal.
-There are many opportunistic bears in the area that can kill you.
+There are many opportunistic bears in the area.
 One source says that there is possible camping approximately 5 miles south of the town along the Dalton highway, but most available information states that 10 miles south of Deadhorse is the nearest place where camping may be possible.
-Hotel accommodations are expensive and very limited (primarily reserved for oil field workers).
-A room in August will cost $200-300 USD per night.
+In Deadhorse you find 5 hotels, camps.
+A room in August will cost $160-300 USD per night.

 - How do I arrange post-race transportation?

 There are flights available from Deadhorse/Prudhoe Bay Airport (SCC) to Anchorage (ANC) and Fairbanks for $250-400 USD.
 According to sources, these flights are generally reliable except during inclement weather scenarios.
 Many of the planes are small and cargo space is limited, which means bikes may be delayed, but when asked, Alaska Airlines stated that bicycles under 23kg are welcome on flights into and out of Deadhorse.
 I was informed that flights are on a Boeing 737, and so cargo space may not be limited as much as expected.